 All investment securities present a risk of loss of capital.
 The maximum loss of capital on investment securities is generally limited to the fair values of those positions.
+On equities sold short, the maximum loss of capital is unlimited.
 The maximum loss of capital on derivatives is limited to the notional contract values of those positions.